AndrzejRPiotrowski/AndrzejRPiotrowski/README.md

 - 👋 Hi, I’m @AndrzejRPiotrowski
-- 👀 I’m interested in ...
+- 👀 I’m interested in GRC (ISO27001/TISAX/NIST)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning CISSP/ISO27032
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GRC
-- 📫 How to reach me ...
+- 📫 How to reach me - andrzejrpiotrowski@gmail.com

 <!---
 AndrzejRPiotrowski/AndrzejRPiotrowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.